steveloughran/kerberos_and_hadoop/sections/terrors.md

 In OracleJDK, and OpenJDK 7u51, apparently not.
 In OpenJDK 7u91, yes

-There's some new code in `sun.security.krb5.PrincipalName`
+There's some new code in `sun.security.krb5.PrincipalName` (Oracle OpenJDK copyright)

 ```java
 // Validate a nameStrings argument